 - a pinch of Celtic sea salt

-Mix in a bowl and the salad is ready.
+- Mix all ingredients a bowl and the salad is ready.
 This corn salad is crispy, fresh and very easy for when you are on the go.

 photos by the green creator (c) (copyright)